cogpy/canima/affidavits_refined/Daniel_Answering_Affidavit_Refined_v3.md

 7.2. **Card Cancellations (AD 7.13, 7.20):** The Applicant admits to cancelling the business bank cards in June 2025.
 This was a deliberate act of sabotage.
 On **June 6, 2025**, I cooperated fully with the Applicant’s request for financial information.
 The very next day, **June 7, 2025**, the Applicant cancelled the cards, cutting off access to the very systems needed to provide the requested documentation.
 This is not the action of a concerned director; it is the action of a saboteur, as detailed in the timeline of the coordinated attack in **Annexure DA3** (Nine_Prong_Attack).

 7.3. **Financial Harm (AD 7.6):** The Applicant’s claim that I caused financial harm is baseless.
 The R500,000 loan mentioned was part of the normal course of business.
-The real financial harm was caused by the Applicant’s own actions, including the warehouse sabotage and the unauthorized transfer of R900,000 from RegimA SA’s bank account in February 2025.
-The warehouse sabotage is detailed in **Annexure DA4** (Warehouse_Fraud_Evidence).
+The real financial harm was caused by the Applicant’s own actions, including the warehouse sabotage The warehouse sabotage is detailed in **Annexure DA4** (Warehouse_Fraud_Evidence).

 ### AD PARAGRAPHS 8.4, 8.5, 8.7, 8.10 & 9.2, 9.3: FINANCIAL MISCONDUCT